huggingface/autotrain-advanced/README.md

 # AutoNLP

-AutoNLP: faster and easier training and deployments of NLP models
+AutoNLP: faster and easier training and deployments of SOTA NLP models

 ## Installation